esdee/cljs-project/README.md

 # cljs-project

-A Leiningen template for FIXME.
+A Leiningen template for projects that use Clojure and ClojureScript.

+Based on https://github.com/stuartsierra/component for managing workflow.

 ## Usage

-FIXME
+lein new cljs-project <project-name>

 ## License

-Copyright © 2014 FIXME

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.